SNJB's College of Engineering

 SNJB's Late Sau.
-K. B. Jain College of Engineering, Chandwad (SNJB's KBJ COE) is a private engineering colleed in Chandwad, Nashik, Maharashtra, India.
+K. B. Jain College of Engineering, Chandwad (SNJB's KBJ COE) is a private engineering college in Chandwad, Nashik, Maharashtra, India.
 It is permanently affiliated to the Savitribai Phule Pune University and approved by the Directorate of Technical Education (DTE), Maharashtra State and All India Council of Technical Education (AICTE), New Delhi.

 It is an un-aided, non-autonomous, Jain-minority college.

 Academics

 SNJB's KBJ COE offers undergraduate and postgraduate courses of study in engineering.
 The four year undergraduate programme leads to the degree of Bachelor of Engineering (BE) and two year postgraduate programme leads to the degree of Master of Engineering.
 The courses offered are as follows: